 Both public and private investments are pushing this trend.
 The National Quantum Initiative, for example, which guides U.S. science agencies in quantum tech investment has made instructing training people for quantum computing jobs and for quantum-computing-related jobs a core goal for the next decade.

 Workers are now asking: Where will these quantum computing careers come from?
 What types of quantum computer jobs are needed most?
-And what are salary ranges?
+And what are quantum computing salary ranges?

 Because the entire quantum computing industry relies on the complex and, often, contrarian physics of quantum nature, one of the critical quantum computing jobs is quantum physicist.
 Whether it is hardware or software, quantum physicists are needed to examine the underpinnings of quantum computer software, quantum computer hardware, quantum sensors and other applications in the quantum industry.
 Quantum computing jobs for quantum physicists include both experimentalists, theorists – and even hybrid specialists.